Updated on: Oct 30th, 2023

 Under GST, however, there are fewer returns to be filed.
 Therefore, the number of returns to be filed has come down.
-There are about 11 returns under GST, out of which 4 are basic returns that apply to all taxable persons under GST.
-The main GSTR-1 is manually populated and GSTR-2 and GSTR-3 will be auto-populated.
+There are about 11 returns under GST, out of which 4 are basic returns that apply to all regular taxable persons under GST.
+The main GSTR-1 is filed to report list of sales invoice and related documents for the tax period.

-Earlier to the GST regime, supplying goods through the e-commerce sector was not defined.
+Before GST regime, supplying goods through the e-commerce sector did not have separate rules.
 It had variable VAT laws.
 Let us look at this example:

 Online websites (like Flipkart and Amazon) delivering to Uttar Pradesh had to file a VAT declaration and mention the registration number of the delivery truck.
 Tax authorities could sometimes seize goods if the documents were not produced.

 Again, these e-commerce brands were treated as facilitators or mediators by states like Kerala, Rajasthan, and West Bengal which did not require them to register for VAT.

 All these differential treatments and confusing compliances have been removed under GST.
 For the first time, GST has clearly mapped out the common provisions applicable to the e-commerce sector across India and since these are applicable all over India, there should be no complication regarding the inter-state movement of goods anymore.

 Read a more detailed analysis of the impact of GST on e-commerce.

 Earlier, the logistics industry in India had to maintain multiple warehouses across states to avoid the Central Sales Tax and state entry taxes on inter-state movement.
 These warehouses were forced to operate below their capacity, giving room for increased operating costs.

 Under GST, however, these restrictions on inter-state movement of goods have been lessened.